vuestorefront/vue-storefront/docs/content/cookbook/handling-custom-occ-endpoint.md

 });
 ```

-In the code above we first define two intefaces:
+In the code above we first define two interfaces:

 - `CustomEndpointProps` - represents parameters accepted by the custom method.
 It extends  `BaseProps` and
-`BaseUserId` intefraces which contain the default parameters like `language`, `currency`, `userId`, and `fields`.
+`BaseUserId` interfaces which contain the default parameters like `language`, `currency`, `userId`, and `fields`.
 - `CustomResponse` - defines the type of the response returned from the method.
-It is used to guarantee the typesafety.
+It is used to guarantee the type safety.

 Then we define the `callCustomEndpoint` method that: